 If you would like more information on our residencies and how to apply, please read our guidance notes for applicants:

-If you would like to be notified when our open calls are issued or have any questions about our programme, please email: firstname.lastname@example.org
+If you have any questions about our programme, please email: firstname.lastname@example.org

 Ever wondered what it’s like inside an artist's studio, where designers or architects find inspiration, or how makers produce their final piece?
 We host regular Open Studio sessions where you can drop in and meet our current residents to discover more about their practice.

-The museum has three on-site studios: a ceramics studio, off Ceramics 143, Level 4, and two studios on Level 1 of the Sackler Centre for arts education
+V&A South Kensington has three on-site studios: a ceramics studio, off Ceramics 143, Level 4, and two studios on Level 1 of the Learning Centre.

 With a dynamic and evolving programme, there's never a dull moment for our residents.
 Keep up to date with pop-up events and get behind-the-scenes access as they explore the museum and make work inspired by our collections.
 You can also investigate a range of research and projects done by many of our alumni.